MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-faq--introductory-level.md

 ---
-Description: 'This topic presents frequently asked questions for driver developers who are new to developing and integrating USB devices and drivers with Windows operating systems.'
+Description: This topic presents frequently asked questions for driver developers who are new to developing and integrating USB devices and drivers with Windows operating systems.
-MS-HAID: 'buses.usb\_faq\_\_introductory\_level'
+MS-HAID: buses.usb\_faq\_\_introductory\_level
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: 'USB in Windows - FAQ'
+title: USB in Windows - FAQ
 ---

 # USB in Windows - FAQ